coateds/lookout-app/README.md

 in codespaces: Error: No such command 'db'. means I still have to run export FLASK_APP=website:create_app for that shell ps aux | grep flask

+### CI Dev
+- GitHub Action Workflow that builds the dev environment in GitHub "cloud", then tears it down
+- triggered by push to dev and master
+- View result on GitHub webpage actions tab
+- capable of running pytest
+  - in lookout-app\tests\test_smoke.py

 ## Dev environment - Local
 - Two Linux containers